 Super creamy Vegan Avocado Cilantro Sauce!
 Easy to make, and fantastic on enchiladas, tacos, nachos, taquitos, and burritos.

-I created this creamy avocado cilantro sauce for the White Bean Spinach Enchiladas.
-Though it would be great on other enchiladas as well!
-Plus it’s also a tasty, healthy condiment for a wide variety of Mexican dishes.
+This easy, creamy Avocado Cilantro Sauce is full of fresh flavor and zing.
+It works well as a tasty, healthy condiment for a wide variety of Mexican-inspired dishes.
 Try it as a dipping sauce for taquitos, or dolloped on tacos, nachos, and burritos as a healthier alternative to sour cream.
 It adds an instant burst of flavor and creaminess!

 Best of all it’s vegan, gluten-free, and oil-free.
 As written, it’s not spicy at all so feel free to kick it up if you wish.
 Jalapeno, cayenne pepper, or chipotle powder all work great.
 You can even make it ahead of time and simply store covered in the fridge until ready to use.
 (Which also gives the flavors a chance to develop more as well.)
 Hope you enjoy!